 Within the medical educational system we are taught more about separate parts rather than totally integrated systems.
 Essentially we tend to compartmentalize everything as if they were somehow not part of a complete system.
 Essentially our education system "Dumbs Down" the human body to make it easier to teach students.
 (Drawing of the upper extremity by Michelangelo).

 My specialization is the treatment of musculoskeletal conditions.
-Over 20 years ago when I first began my practice, I also looked at the body from this very limited perspective.
-Fortunately for my patients, my perspective has changed radically.
+Over 29 years ago when I first began my practice, I also looked at the body from this very limited perspective.
+Fortunately, my perspective has changed radically.